Daniel Wakefield: How I Grew My Photography Business From Zero To Six Figures In 12 Months

 Episode Summary

 In this episode of The Business Owner’s Journey, host Nick Berry interviews Daniel Wakefield, founder of Top Tier Headshots.
 Daniel shares his journey from a side hustle to building a six-figure photography business in just 12 months, offering insights into the strategies that helped him de-commoditize headshots, gain confidence in pricing, and leverage strategic partnerships.
 They also discuss meaningful networking and how Daniel’s business mindset propelled him to success, now mentoring other photographers through workshops and an upcoming book.
-Tune in to discover how to accelerate your own photography business growth.
+This episode goes well beyond photography business growth and into accelerating the growth of any business type.

 Key Takeaways from Daniel Wakefield